-While some may not agree with Dr. Horowitz’ point about responsible vs. irresponsible pet ownership, the fact is that by removing the dogs’ reproductive organs, we are also forever changing them because we’re removing their hormones too.
+While some may not agree with Dr. Horowitz point about responsible vs. irresponsible pet ownership, the fact is that by removing the dogs reproductive organs, we are also forever changing them by removing their hormones.
 Spay/neuter is usually performed on very young dogs, some only months old, and it should not be surprising that there are health consequences to a lifetime loss of natural hormones.
-In the last decade, a growing body of research has shown that problems including joint disorders, cancer, incontinence, and overweight are more common in dogs without hormones.
-And we now know that behavior problems are not usually corrected when dogs are “fixed.”
+In the last decade, research has mounted showing the health and behavior problems that occur in spayed or neutered dogs.
+Joint disorders, cancer, incontinence and overweight are just a few of the health conditions that are more common in dogs without hormones.
+And we now know that behavior problems are not usually corrected when dogs are “fixed”.

 Dr. Horowitz calls for more emphasis on nonsurgical and non-hormonal methods of sterilization, like vasectomy instead of castration.
 She also believes that we need a cultural shift recognizing the importance of being a responsible pet owner, and away from the idea that a dog should be an asexual being.

 If you are a dog owner, you owe it to your best friend to learn more about this topic.
-Visit our pages on ovary-sparing spay and vasectomy.
-To find a veterinarian offering these hormone-sparing sterilization methods, see our veterinarian listing.
+Visit our page on hormone-sparing sterilization, and to find a veterinarian offering these hormone-sparing sterilization methods, see our veterinarian directory.